HEAD WRAPS FOR...EVERYONE?

-As a popular headwrap company, we’ve gotten many questions and comments about who is “allowed” to wear headwraps.
-As a Black owned business that deliberately celebrates the Black women through the images on our site, many people understandably assume that the products we make are primarily for other Black women and no one else.
-And sometimes people go as far as to suggest that only women directly from West Africa can rock an headwrap and only according to strict cultural rules.
+We’ve received many questions and comments about who is “allowed” to wear head wraps.
+As a Black owned business that deliberately celebrates Black women through the images on our site, many people understandably assume that the products we make are primarily for other Black women and no one else.
+And sometimes people go as far as to suggest that only women directly from West Africa can rock a head wrap and only according to strict cultural rules.

 Seeing as entertainment is the U.S.’s largest export, it seems fitting that the various manifestations of the headwrap were sparked by celebrities and other well known artists.
 During the surge in Black pride of the 1960s and 70s, many wore turbans/headwraps as a marker of their history.

-Even the paisley bandana, made popular in the United States in the 1980s and 90s, is considered to be a form of headwrap.
+Even the paisley bandana, made popular in the United States in the 1980s and 90s, is considered to be a form of head dress.

-At The Wrap Life, we wear headwraps because they’re fun, they allow creative expression and many find them to be very convenient.
-Our main goal is to have our customers use our products for whatever reason they feel fit, but overall to feel confident and beautiful.
-We are so proud to have such a diverse clientele of clients.
+At The Wrap Life, we wear head wraps because they’re beautiful, they allow creative expression and many find them to be very convenient.
+Our goal is to have our customers use our products for whatever reason they feel, but overall to feel confident and beautiful.
+We are proud to support diversity and inclusion.

 For centuries people around the world have created their own cultural meanings and intentions behind their headwraps and today we are free to do the same.
 Create your own history.